nadaWebDeveloper/sda-online-2-inventory_management-/README.md

-In this assignment, you will create a simple inventory management system which allows users to add, remove, and view items in the inventory.

 $${\color{green} \large   Inventory \space Management \space 🔝 \space 🎯 }$$
 -
+<h3  align="center" > In this assignment, you will create a simple inventory management system which allows users to add, remove, and view items in the inventory. </h3>

 ##  Level 1 - *Mandatory*
 - [x] ~~Create `class Item`, which has name (readonly), quantity, and created date, which are private.
 Amount of each item cannot be negative.
 Provide the following features:~~